Preparing for grad school

 - A guide to full-time research assistant positions (jobs now called “pre-docs”) as a stepping stone to quantitative social-science PhDs (Coly Elhai, Quan Le, Kai Matheson, and Carolyn Tsao)

-- I’ve made some of my grad school notes available on here in the past but Luke Stein’s puts them to shame
+- I’ve made notes from both my grad schools available on here in the past but Luke Stein’s put them to shame

 Academic skill development